Contacting your funding body

 NHSBSA will advise you of this for any loan delay query, and frequently there is more to it than this.

-- Follow the steps on My Student Record on SHU space to narrow down the causes of the problem.
+- Follow the steps on My Student Record to narrow down the causes of the problem.

 - NB - Once you are fully enrolled SHU will normally confirm your attendance within 2 working days and your overall status on your BOSS account will change to 'In Payment'.